terox/scrapjs/README.md

     }
 }
 ```
-In this model you can observe `$query` and `$each`, they are a modules.
+In this model you can observe `$query` and `$each`, they are modules.
 Modules in Scrapjs allow iterates and taversing over DOM tree.
 The modules don't appear in the final JSON object, but his properties contents would can appear.
 It depends on the module.
 See *Modules* section to know more about modules that come with Scrapjs.

 In the above example `$query` creates a context and `$each` iterates over each *li* elements.
 Inside $each we have two properties: `year` and `note`.